Pediatric Heart Transplant

 Your Child's Team

-In addition to a pediatric transplant cardiologist and heart surgeon, your child's team will include financial counselors, transplant coordinators, and advanced-care nurses to help you navigate the entire process.
+In addition to a pediatric transplant cardiologist and heart surgeon, your child's clinical care team will include a transplant pharmacist, infectious disease doctor, nutritionist, social worker, and child life specialist.
+Financial counselors, transplant coordinators, and advanced-care nurses will help you navigate the transplant process.
 Your transplant coordinator will be the main point of contact for your child's care team and will be able to answer questions about the entire process from the initial evaluation, to surgery, and beyond.

 Emotional and Physical Support